pbs-software/pbs-modelling/trunk/PBSmodelling/inst/doc/00ReadMe.txt

                           the PBSmodelling package.

 PBSmodelling-UG.pdf       Detailed User's Guide to this package with more
-                          information that that contained in the help files.
+                          information than that contained in the help files.

 PBSmodelling-Updates.pdf  Changes to the package not yet covered in the
                           comprehensive User's Guide.
+This file may be absent if the Guide is current.